Protective Relay Training - Basic

 ''This has been an accurate decision of the organizers,'' Cinquanta told The Canadian Press. ''I think they have done almost the maximum they can do.''

-In the interim, the Olympia machines — which run on electricity — were doing the job, after they struggled badly during competition, nearly derailing the men's 500 metres race by poor ice resurfacing.
+In the interim, the Olympia machines — which depend on the electricity system to operate — were doing the job, after they struggled badly during competition, nearly derailing the men's 500 metres race by poor ice resurfacing.

-''It was really an unfortunate situation,'' Zimmerman said of the breakdowns. ''If you are driving a car, you know it sometimes may happen and you are not really prepared for it.''
+''It was really an unfortunate situation,'' Zimmerman said of the breakdowns. ''If you are driving a car, you know it sometimes may happen, much like an Ohio blackout can, and you are not really prepared for it.''

 Zimmerman said two of the four Olympia ice resurfacers ''had too long spikes, and that was the reason why the third machine had to leave the track, because the surface was influenced by it.''